ottok/debgpt/README.md

 ### Examples

-The following examples are organized in the order of complexity of command line.
+The following examples are roughly organized in the order of complexity of command line.

 #### Ex1.
 General Chat